What Is the Average Retirement Age?

 Step 2: Set up retirement saving goals

-It might be worth considering what retirement savings options are available, whether that is an employer-sponsored 401(k), an IRA, or a simple savings account.
+It might be worth considering what retirement savings plans are available, whether that is an employer-sponsored 401(k), an IRA, or a simple savings account.
 Contributing regularly is key, even if big contributions can’t be made to retirement savings right now.

 Making small additions to savings can add up, especially if extra money from finishing car payments, getting a holiday bonus, or earning a raise can be diverted to a retirement savings account.